ropensci/stplanr/cran-comments.md

-Update to work without needing the bench package.
+Does not Suggest stats19

-Also fails gracefully when offline: checks pass when offline (tested locally).
+Fails gracefully when offline: checks pass when offline (tested locally).

 ## Test environments